 Heat pumps take in heat from the outdoor air and circulate it indoors.
 However, if the outdoor unit is clogged with debris, it will struggle to absorb heat.

-Sometimes, there’s simply nothing wrong with your unit; it’s just an incorrect setting that is causing it to blow cold air.
-For example, if your fan setting is ‘on’ instead of ‘auto,’ this can cause your heat pump to blow air regardless of whether the heat is running in the unit.
+Sometimes, there’s nothing wrong with your unit; it’s just an incorrect setting that is causing it to blow cold air.
+For example, if your fan setting is ‘on’ instead of ‘auto,’ this can cause your heat pump to blow air even when it isn’t heating, making it feel like the heat pump is blowing cold air on heat mode.

 The solution is to set your fan to ‘auto’ so it only blows hot air.

-One of the most common reasons why a heat pump might be blowing cold air in heat mode is due to a lack of HVAC maintenance.
-Over time, dirt and debris can accumulate in the unit, which can impact the heat transfer process and reduce the heat pump’s efficiency.
+One of the most common reasons a heat pump might be blowing cold air in heat mode is a lack of HVAC maintenance.
+Over time, dirt and debris can accumulate in the unit, impacting the heat transfer process and reducing the heat pump’s efficiency.

 Regular maintenance is key to efficient operation.
 This includes cleaning the outdoor unit and scheduling an annual HVAC tune-up with a professional.
+Basic HVAC maintenance cost for your heat pump is between $80 and $150 annually.
 In addition to improving the performance of your system, it can also lead to cost savings.
 A well-maintained heat pump consumes up to 25% less energy.

 The reversing valve is an integral component of your heat pump system.
 Its job is to switch the refrigerant flow, which means going from cooling to heating and vice versa.
 Damage or failure of the reversing valve can prevent your heat pump from switching between the two modes correctly.
 You will notice that your heat pump is blowing cold air even when you have set it to heat.